 This federal limit ensures that the fee is fair and predictable.
 You will never be asked to pay more than this capped amount from your back pay for attorney fees.
 You can find more information about these regulations directly on the SSA’s website.

-Ask About Additional Costs
+Ask About Any Additional Costs

 While the attorney’s fee is contingent on winning, there can be small, separate costs associated with your case.
 These are not fees for the lawyer’s time but rather expenses for gathering evidence to support your claim.
 For example, your attorney may need to pay for copies of your medical records from doctors or hospitals or get a written opinion from your physician.